 To achieve this, it is often necessary to overcome the capillary forces of the water and a freeze-drying plant must therefore be designed to provide a high-pressure gradient during the final drying phase.

 Due to the pumping effect of the ice condenser, the partial pressure of water vapor during the drying process always remains below the saturation vapor pressure corresponding to the sublimation temperature.

 Products for Freeze Drying Applications

-- What solution/ preparation will be available?
+What solution/reconstitution will be available?

-- Is it just water?
+Is it just water?

-- How much water/ice will need to be dried per batch?
+How much water/ice will need to be dried per batch?

-- One or more shelves?
+One or more shelves?